Lumexralph/blog-site/content/posts/iris-flower-classification/index.md

 series = ["classification algorithm"]
 +++

-I am eager to write about this because it's my first-ever Machine Learning model.
-After completing Machine Learning (ML) specialization course on Coursera by Andrew Ng, I wanted to reinforce the concepts I had learned before starting the Deep Learning specialization.
+I am eager to write about this because it's my first Machine Learning model.
+After completing Machine Learning (ML) specialization course by Andrew Ng, I wanted to reinforce the concepts I had learned before starting the Deep Learning specialization.
 So, this will be the first project in a series of about 7 ML projects I need to do before I proceed with Deep Learning.